Program: Pharmacy Technician

 |National Pharmacy Technician Certification Exam||$129.00|

 The curriculum includes learning experiences in class and in the laboratory, as well as a clinical experience.
 Students must submit a separate application to the Pharmacy Technician Program for approval prior to beginning Pharmacy Technician courses.
-Students must complete a physical examination including required immunizations and a background check with drug screening.
+Students must complete a physical examination including required immunizations and a background check with drug screening prior to being assigned to a clinical site.
 Students must maintain a 2.0 grade point average (GPA).

 |Pharmacy Technician (221-190-08)